sassoftware/restaf-demos/README.md

-# mcp-serverjs - A ModelContextProtocolServer(mcp) for Scoring with SAS Viya
+# mcp-serverjs - A ModelContextProtocolServer(mcp) for Scoring

 MCP servers is one of the popular additions to the agentic-ai world.
 This repository shows that SAS developers can take advantage of this technology to deliver their solutions via a "chat".